clauswilke/dataviz/docs/notes.md

 #. **Visualizing data: mapping data onto aesthetics**
   Explains the basic concept of aesthetic mapping, which lies at the heart of any data visualization.

+#. **Figure titles**
+  Discusses when to use and not to use figure titles.
+For captioned figures, the titles are normally the first thing shown in the caption, and thus are not shown on top of the figure.

 #. **Choosing colorblind-friendly color scales**\*
   Explains what color choices can and cannot be seen by people with colorblindness, and also introduces the three basic types of color scales: qualitative, directional, diverging.
 Material on diverging color scales is not yet written.